Engin-Boot/pong-stage-Mohit-it-is/Stage0/sequence-start.md

 ## Movement Initiation

-* As the user clicks start game the "Game-ui" module will start now
+* As the user clicks start game the "Game-UI" module will start now
 the user interface of the game will load
 * "Ball-UI" class is called where the size position and speed of
 of the ball is defined